Negative Ovulation Test Results - When Should I Call The Dr?

 Hormone Surge Can Happen Fast

 Many women only test for the hormone surge once per day for several days before ovulation is anticipated to happen.
 However, the hormone surge may occur within 10 hours, and if you tested before these 10 hours and then again afterward, even though you were checking once per day, you very well may have missed the hormone surge.
 The way to determine if this is the problem or not is to test twice per day approximately 10 hours apart and for several days before the anticipated ovulation.
 This is the best way to ensure you do not miss the hormone surge and know when you are likely to ovulate.
 If you try this method and still receive negative ovulation test results, then you might consider some of the other techniques or talk with your doctor.

 Ovulation May Occur Earlier or Later in the Cycle

 Some women believe they know their cycle and so they begin testing for ovulation based on this supposed knowledge.
-However, it is really easy to miss the hormone surge if you are not 100% sure of your normal cycle.
-The best way to determine this is to simply chart your cycle for six months and note the shortest and longest cycles you have.
+However, it is really easy to miss the hormone surge if you are not 100% sure of your regular cycle.
+The best way to determine this is to chart your cycle for six months and note the shortest and longest cycles you have.
 Keep in mind that ovulation may occur earlier in your cycle than you thought or perhaps later in your cycle.
 Keeping up with your cycle and noticing some natural signs of ovulation like an increase in basal body temperature, cervical change, and cervical mucus may be enough to let you know when you should be testing for ovulation.